Please read the instructions below before downloading and completing the application form.

 The maximum grant available from the Davis-Putter Scholarship Fund is $10,000 per year (from July 1 through June 30).
 Grants are disbursed to cover each separate semester, quarter or term during which the grantee is attending school.
 Grants must be used in the year they are awarded and cannot be deferred or carried over.
 Recipients must reapply each year support is sought.
 Applications must be postmarked no later than April 1.
 Applicants will be informed of decisions in July.

 If you have not been accepted at a school, use the school you expect to attend to calculate your expenses.
 If your plans change, notify the Fund immediately.
-All applicants are required to submit transcripts for all prior periods of enrollment at any college or university, including your current institution.
+All applicants are required to submit transcripts for all prior periods of enrollment at any program, college or university, including your current institution.

 PART II – APPLICANT’S PERSONAL STATEMENT